Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Illustrate the best techniques for getting people to give money or time to a cause.

-- Explain a religious ceremony or practice to people who are not familiar with it.
+- Explain a religious ceremony or practice for people who are not familiar with it.

 - Interview a homeless person or someone who works with the homeless and explain what life is like for them every day.